 Adult ADHD Clinic

-At present, we offer new patient ADHD diagnostic assessments with titration of ADHD medication.
-We also run an adult ADHD life skills group, please be aware there are long waits for this and we only accept patients under our care.
+We offer new patient ADHD diagnostic assessments with titration of ADHD medication.
+We also run an ADHD life skills group.
+There are long waits for this and we only accept patients under our care.

 Level 2, Springwell Centre, Barnet General Hospital, Wellhouse Lane, Barnet, EN5 3DJ